A Day at the Races (film): Production

-Groucho's character was originally named "Quackenbush" but was changed to "Hackenbush" over threats of lawsuits by several real doctors named Quackenbush.
+Groucho's character was originally named "Quackenbush" but was changed to "Hackenbush" over threats of lawsuits by several real doctors actually named Quackenbush.
 In My Life with Groucho: A Son's Eye View, Arthur Marx relates that in his later years, Groucho increasingly referred to himself by the name Hackenbush.

-During production, Irving Thalberg, who had brought the Marx Brothers to MGM in 1934, died suddenly in September, 1936 of pneumonia at the age of 37.
+During production, Irving Thalberg, who had brought the Marx Brothers to MGM in 1934, died suddenly in September 1936 of pneumonia at the age of 37.
 Thalberg's death left the Marxes without a champion at MGM, and the studio never gave the same level of care and attention to the team they had received under Thalberg.
-As a result, the Marx Brothers' three later MGM films are generally considered to be vastly inferior to their first two.
+As a result, the Marx Brothers' three later MGM films are generally considered to be vastly inferior to the first two produced by Thalberg.

 The original release of A Day at the Races presented the water carnival sequence in light brown sepia and the ballet scene with a blue tint.